Husn-ur-rehman/Tetris/README.md

   - For every rotation and every horizontal placement the current piece can legally occupy, the AI "drops" the piece and evaluates the resulting board with a linear heuristic.
   - The heuristic uses weighted features: number of lines cleared, number of holes, aggregate column height, and bumpiness (column height differences).
   - The placement that yields the highest heuristic score is chosen and placed immediately.

-- Note: The AI does NOT perform multi-piece DFS/lookahead in the current `tetris_merged.cpp`.
-You can extend the AI to depth-2 or use beam search for improved play.

-- Recent fix: The `Game::collidesPiece` function was adjusted so the spawn area (negative Y positions) is treated the same as `Board::collides`, allowing the AI's drop-height search to compute valid landing rows.
-This resolves a bug where AI placements weren't appearing on the board.

 ---